 Munich comes highly recommended for an overnight stay.
 The family-run Hotel Torbrau is one of the most historic inns and is ideally located close to Munich's oldest and largest public square, which brims with character and is lined with cafés and traditional beerhalls serving hearty Bavarian specialities.

 Not only does an overnight stay in Munich make an ideal introduction to our holidays in Bavaria, but it also ensures that the most spectacular Bavarian scenery is revealed by daylight.
-A direct train the following day takes you due south past onion-domed churches and through green pastures and bottle-green forests, towards Füssen for our
+A direct train the following day takes you due south past onion-domed churches and through lush pastures and bottle-green forests, towards Füssen for our

 To reach the splendid Alpine scenery that our

-Where Eagles Soar walking holiday explores, take a local train eastwards, changing to the Berchtesgadener Railway at Freilassing.
+The Bavarian Alps walking holiday explores, take a local train eastwards, changing to the Berchtesgadener Railway at Freilassing.
 Less than 2 hours after leaving Munich, you step off into the walker’s paradise of Berchtesgadener Land.
 In winter, you can take the same route to reach the idyllic

 Berghotel Rehlegg.

-...the Harz Mountains, East Germany & the Baltic Coast
+...East Germany & the Baltic Coast

-Berlin, the starting point of our
+Served by a direct ICE train from Cologne, Berlin, the starting point of our

 To reach our cycling holiday on the island of